 6. Cross the strip only on the designated areas

 - If you have the urge to see the other side of the strip, use only at the designated crossing areas, or bridges

 – the fine for Jaywalking in Las Vegas is $198.00!

 7. Get a map of Las Vegas Strip

-- A map would be very useful too when walking on Las Vegas Strip.
+- If you are wondering which way to go, a map would be very useful :).
 You can ask your hotel where to get one, or buy your Las Vegas Map before you start the trip.